-This leaves women waiting for hot flashes (because that's pretty much all media, marketers and the medical community talk about) while waking up in their mid-to-late 40s or early 50s surprised by heavy (and/or irregular) bleeding and immediately assuming something is seriously wrong.
+This leaves women waiting for vasomotor symptoms (because that's pretty much all media, marketers and the medical community talk about) while waking up in their mid-to-late 40s or early 50s surprised by heavy (and/or irregular) bleeding and immediately assuming something is seriously wrong.

-While it is true that many women will experience hot flashes as a result of fluctuating hormones in the final year of perimenopause (the 12 period-free months leading up to menopause,) the most common perimenopause experience (due to fluctuating or declining progesterone) is irregular bleeding: shorter periods, longer periods, sometimes lighter periods and often, heavier periods.
+While it is true that many women will experience vasomotor symptoms (hot flashes/night sweats) as a result of fluctuating hormones in the final year of perimenopause (the 12 period-free months leading up to menopause,) the most common perimenopause experience (due to fluctuating or declining progesterone) is irregular bleeding: shorter periods, longer periods, sometimes lighter periods and often, heavier periods.

 When women are unaware of this probable change, it causes concern.
 Women sometimes believe they have a serious health condition, like cancer, or head to the emergency room, which can sometimes be a frustrating or dismissive experience.

-What’s interesting is that this is a common experience, but it isn’t commonly talked about.
-In fact, according to the International Menopause Society, 70% of gynecological visits are due to heavy bleeding.
+This is a common experience, but it isn’t commonly talked about.
+In fact, according to the International Menopause Society, 70% of gynecological visits are due to heavy bleeding!

-I am not saying don’t consult your health team to discuss any concerns regarding bleeding.
-In fact, that is the best thing to do—if for no other reason than to rule out something serious!
+I am NOT suggesting you don’t consult your health team to discuss any concerns regarding bleeding.
+In fact, that is the BEST thing to do—if for no other reason than to rule out something serious!

-I am saying conversations about irregular bleeding are important to raise more awareness about perimenopause so that women might be less worried, more prepared and know what to expect.
+I AM suggesting conversations about irregular bleeding are important to raise more awareness about perimenopause so that women might be less worried, more prepared and know what to expect.